wpeventmanager/wp-event-manager/readme.txt

 You can sell tickets using the [WP Event Manager Sell Tickets add-on](https://wp-eventmanager.com/product/wp-event-manager-sell-tickets/).
 This combines with the WooCommerce plugin to let you set up multi-level pricing tiers, and track the ticket sales you make.

-You could sell tickets live too, as the interface lets you add new paid tickets to WP Event Manager.
+You could sell tickets live too, as the interface lets you add Added paid tickets to WP Event Manager.
 In fact, there are a number of ticket options you can use to refine the experience for both you and your attendees.

 = Can I pass on my ideas and thoughts about WP Event Manager to you? =